Rajani1-tech/Automatic-Brain-Tumor-Segmentation-from-MRI-Images-using-U-Net/README.md

 <br>

-**An end-to-end deep learning pipeline for multiclass brain tumor segmentation and grade classification from multi-modal MRI — achieving Mean Dice 0.828 and ET Dice 0.860, competitive with published 3D architectures.**
+**An end-to-end deep learning pipeline for multiclass brain tumor segmentation and grade classification from multi-modal MRI — achieving Mean Dice 0.828 and ET Dice 0.860.**

 <br>